spatialthoughts/qgis-tutorials/source/docs/working_with_projections.rst

 .. note::
-   We choose Albers Equal Area Conic projection for this tutorial as it is a popular proejction choice for thematic maps of the US.
+   We choose Albers Equal Area Conic projection for this tutorial as it is a popular projection choice for thematic maps of the US.
 The choice of projection for your particular use-case will depend on a lot of factors.
 See `this guide
    <http://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html>`_